budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 Order Taxonomies with the approach above is **only available in Hugo 0.55 and later.**

-Before the version 0.55 you would have to do something like :
+Before the version 0.55 you would have to do something like:

 {{< highlight go-html-template >}}
 <ul>